pbernalis/pbernalis/TaskSchedulerWebService/README.md

 - clsAPIOpap.cs: Contains the core logic for interacting with OPAP web services.
 - clsUtils.cs: Utility class for logging errors to the database.
 - App.config: Configuration file for the application.
-- ApiCaller.cs: Handles obtaining bearer tokens for authentication (online solution).
+- ApiCaller.cs: Handles obtaining bearer tokens for authentication (Realtime solution).

 ## Core Classes and Methods